 Carbon dioxide enters from the atmosphere to the mesophyll cells through the stomata.
 Then the dark reaction starts.
 The first reaction is the fixing of carbon dioxide with Ribulose bisphosphate into phosphoglycerate which is a three-carbon compound.
 In fact, it is the first stable product of the C3 plants.
 Ribulose bisphosphate carboxylase (Rubisco) is the enzyme that catalyzes this carboxylation reaction in plants.
 Likewise, the Calvin cycle occurs cyclically while producing carbohydrates.

 Compared to C4 plants, C3 plants are inefficient regarding their photosynthetic mechanism.
-This is because of the occurrence of photorespiration in C3 plants.
+It is because of the occurrence of photorespiration in C3 plants.
 Photorespiration occurs due to the oxygenase activity of Rubisco enzyme.
 Oxygenation of Rubisco works in the opposite direction to carboxylation, effectively undoes photosynthesis by wasting large amounts of carbon originally fixed by the Calvin cycle at great expense, and results in loss of carbon dioxide from the cells that are fixing carbon dioxide.
 Likewise, interaction with oxygen and carbon dioxide occurs at the same site on Rubisco.
 These competing reactions normally run at a ratio of 3:1 (carbon: oxygen).
 Thus, it is clear that photorespiration is a light stimulated process that consumes oxygen and evolves carbon dioxide.

 What are C4 Plants?